-Effective Autumn Quarter 2013, all Part-Time Lecturers will use workstations in the Keystone Building, 2nd floor (KEY 202).
-This space has a printer; to print documents, please use copy code "4820."
+All Part-Time Lecturers have designated shared use of workstations in the Keystone Building, 2nd floor (KEY 202).
+This space has a printer; a copier to print documents, please use copy code "4820."

 For additional assistance, please contact the SSWCJ office.